 Once the basic shape has been done we carefully remove little areas of wood.
 We use carbon paper to find the areas to remove.
 Little by little the feet begin to fit the body exactly.

 Once the feet have been completed you can see how well the fit is.
 You will also notice how much wood has been removed and how the bridge starts to look much more delicate.

 Once the feet have been fitted, we adjust the height of the bridge to make sure the string height is exactly where it should be.
 This can be dependent on string brand and playing style.

 There are lots of measurements that have to be correct when setting up a violin/viola.
 The distance from the nut to the bridge and then tailpiece has to be spot on.
 Most student violins/violas come with low quality tailpieces which have low quality fine tuners that often stop working, and the tail gut can stretch causing tuning & intonation problems.

 Checking the distance from the violin/viola nut to the bridge.

 Checking the distance from the tailpiece to the bridge, these measurements have to be precise.

 All our tailpieces are Wittner, a high quality German made product that has excellent fine tuners.

-The violin tailpiece gut, we fit high quality tail guts to ensure they will not stretch over time and cause tuning issues.
+The violin/viola tailpiece gut, we fit high quality tail guts to ensure they will not stretch over time and cause tuning issues.